szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 ### Unique Identification

 As mentioned, all resources in REST are referenced with a unique URI.

 ![alt text][logo]

 [logo]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTUri.png "Unique URI References"

+There are a couple of components of the URI.
+The URL contains the location of the resource, the verb (CRUD Operation), the Accept/Content type, which is the format of the information we are sending/receiving and any other headers appropriate to invoke the resource.

+Because REST uses HTTP to transfer application state, it means that REST also uses standard HTTP error codes (200 OK, 404 Not Found).

 ### REST Requests